hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 ## A client registers a service worker

 To use a service worker, a client tells the browser to install it by calling `register()`.
-More than one page can implement `register()`.
-In fact, all the
+More than one page can implement `register()` because the browser verifies existence of the service worker for you and only the first call to `register()` triggers the service worker's download.

-You can implement
-it in either an inline script or a separate JavaScript file.
-Only the first a browser encounters trigger the download.
 The most basic register implementation looks like this:

 {% highlight javascript %}
 // Does the browser support service workers?